Edge precoloring extension of hypercubes: Proof of Theorem

 {\bf Case 2.2.} {\em Both $H_1$ and $H_2$ contain at most $d-2$ precolored edges:}

-By the induction hypothesis, for $i=1,2$, there is a $(d-1)$-edge-coloring $f_i$ of $H_i$ that is an extension of the restriction of $\varphi$ to $H_i$.
+By Theorem \ref{th:hypercube}, for $i=1,2$, there is a $(d-1)$-edge-coloring $f_i$ of $H_i$ that is an extension of the restriction of $\varphi$ to $H_i$.
 By taking $f_1$ and $f_2$ together and coloring every edge of $M$ by color $d$, we obtain an extension of $\varphi$.

 {\bf Case 2.3.} {\em $H_1$ contains $d-1$ precolored edges and $H_2$ contains one precolored edge:}